Andre601/JavaBotBlockAPI/README.md

 handler.stopAutoPosting();
 ```

-Note thet the delay in which you post to the API is defined through the BotBlockAPI.
+Note that the delay in which you post to the API is defined through the BotBlockAPI.
 Use `BotBlockAPI.Builder#setUpdateInterval(Integer)` to define a delay.
 It is counted in minutes and default is 30.

 #### Manual posting